 7. Consider the Duration of Treatment

 Different programs vary in length, from short-term intensive treatment to long-term residential care.
-It’s important to consider how much time the individual may need to benefit fully from the program, as more extended programs can provide more significant support and reinforcement for sustainable recovery.
+It’s important to consider how much time the individual may need to fully benefit from the program, as longer programs can provide greater support and reinforcement for sustainable recovery.

 8. Inquire About Aftercare and Relapse Prevention